Keonapang/protein-binder-design/README.md

 ## Amino Acid Table

-For each of the 8 target protein sequences, which are the potential binding sites on the on the ApoB-100 protein, we first compute their 3D structure (.PDB) on [AlphaFold2 colab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb#scrollTo=R_AH6JSXaeb2):
+For each of the 8 target sequences (**Table 1**), compute their 3D structure (.PDB) on [AlphaFold2 colab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb#scrollTo=R_AH6JSXaeb2).

-- `cycle1_alphafold2_output.pdb` (~80KB) pre-computed on [AlphaFold2 colab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb#scrollTo=R_AH6JSXaeb2)

-- `cycle2_alphafold2_output.pdb` (~80KB) pre-computed on [AlphaFold2 colab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb#scrollTo=R_AH6JSXaeb2)
+1. On the AlphaFold2 colab notebook, input sequence(s) under `query_sequence`
+2. Hit `Runtime` > `Run all` and wait ~5-10mins
+3. Download .zip results, decompress it and extract the `....rank_001_alphafold2_ptm_model_1_seed_000.pdb` (this is because AlphaFold2 automatically generates 5 possible structures, with the first model being the one with the highest confidence, based on the [pLDDT metric](https://www.ebi.ac.uk/training/online/courses/alphafold/inputs-and-outputs/evaluating-alphafolds-predicted-structures-using-confidence-scores/plddt-understanding-local-confidence/)).

 ## 3.